Inkdpixels/commit-analyzer/README.md

 | `[BUGFIX]`    | Bugfix          | Patch         |
 | `[TASK]`      | Other changes   | No release    |

+You may also want to use the [generateNotes plugin](https://github.com/Inkdpixels/release-notes-generator) for this commit style & analyzer.

 ## Contributing
 We use xo to lint the code, please take care to run `npm test` before you commit something.
 If you add or modify methods or the API, please add unit tests as specified in the `*.spec.js` files.